-The registered office is based in Warrington and covers a wide geographical area across the Northwest of England.
+The registered office is based in Oldham covering a wide geographical area across the North West of England.

-The Supervising Social Workers & Support Team, and Carer Recruitment Officer can work remotely to ensure that we meet the needs of our foster carers and children and young people.
+The Supervising Social Workers, Support Team, and Carer Recruitment Officer can work remotely to ensure that we meet the needs of our foster carers and children and young people.
 All our Social Workers hold recognised professional social work qualifications and are registered with Social Work England.